jenchick/Pewlett-Hackard-Analysis/README.md

 ## Summary

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt) Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+The Silver Tsunami is expected to wipe out a large portion of Pewlett-Hackard's workforce.
+There are not enough employees in the Mentorship Program to cover the large numbers of retiring employees.

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Currently, the Mentorship Program eligibility is defined for employees with birthdates falling in the year 1965.
+This limits the pool of employees that can participate.
+Opening the Mentorship Program to more employees will help cover this gap.
+For example, capturing employees with birth years between 1965 and 1975 creates more participants and flexibility for advancement.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There may not be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+However, by evaluating the positions that are being lost, along with re-structuring of current job functions, it may be possible to fill the gaps created by those retiring.
+This would be a large-scale job evaluation program, but it will be necessary to keep Pewlett Hackard running smoothly during this time of transition.

 ## Resources